 1. PROTEIN DECREASES HUNGER

-Other ways to lower ghrelin include:-
+Other ways to lower the hunger hormone ghrelin include:-

 - Eating regularly to keep blood sugar stable